V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 ## Design-CAD-VGE

-There are so many options for CAD.
-Also, CAD can take thousands of hours to master.
+There are many options for CAD and VGE.
+Both (but particulary CAD) can take thousands of hours to master.
 So we can't go into too much detail here.
 Luckily, you don't have to be a master to get your hands dirty.

 There are two major ways to create designs for a CNC machine:

 !!! note
-    Sometimes, you can find a design to cut already as a .DXF or a .SVG.
+    Sometimes, you can find a design to utilize that is already a .DXF or a .SVG.
 If so, great!
 You can easily skip the CAD step.
+In fact, for signs, there are many SVG's on Etsy that are inexpensive to purchase.

-### Functional Design
+### Functional Parts Design

 If you are making functional parts, then you want a CAD tool.
 The output you want is usually .DXF.
 Imagine you want to make a toolbox, you would draw out each side of the toolbox and export a